About Cira Center

 Outside of the office, you will likely find Ellie trying out new recipes in the kitchen or walking her pup throughout the city.
 She is always happy to discuss true crime podcasts and receive recommendations about your favorite food spot.

-Specialties: OCD, Depression, Anxiety, Bipolar Disorder, Life Transitions, Self-Harm
+Specialties: Trauma, PTSD, Depression, Anxiety, Multicultural Issues, Life Transitions, Self-Harm, LGBTQIA+

 Specialties: Depression, Anxiety, Multicultural Issues, ADHD, Sex-Positive, Kink-Allied, LGBTQIA+ Issues